DevalSam/polka-evm-app/README.md

 ## 🙏 Acknowledgements

-This project was made possible through our passion the Web3 space and huge support from the Polkadot ecosystem community.
+This project was made possible through our shared passion for the Web3 space and huge support from the Polkadot ecosystem community.

 Special thanks to:
 - The Polkadot.js team for their excellent substrate libraries